 I don't know of any gardener that does not have a problem with garden slugs or snails in their garden.
 Do you?

-You can of course use chemical slug bait or slug pellets.
-Look at the ingredient list of the product.
-Metaldehyde slug pellets are poisonous to other creatures as well and should be used sparingly.
-They can also kill birds, hedgehogs and pets.
-Make sure that you use a slug bait that contains an animal repellant like Bitrex.
-This will make them so bitter that other animals will spit them out.
+You can, of course, use chemical slug bait or slug pellets.
+But...look at the ingredient list of the product.
+Metaldehyde slug pellets are poisonous to other creatures as well as us and should not be used at all.

-Garden slugs and snails avoid plants that are bitter, hairy or though.
+Garden slugs and snails avoid plants that are bitter, hairy or tough.
 Aromatic plants with strong scents like lavenders, rosemary or sage are not on their favorite food list either.